 As the population continues to grow with a limited number of radiologists, we need to be able to work smarter, not harder.
 This requires investment and collaboration that we have the scale to achieve.
 As such, I think RP not only has the opportunity but has the obligation to transform radiology.
 We will continue to collaborate with many other effective organizations which each play a role in this process.
 As we establish our place among academic centers and strong independent practices, we have a responsibility as the largest and most influential practice in the country to shape the specialty in a way that’s best for our patients and our communities.
 I’m confident we can do that.

-Dr. Chris Mattern is the Associate Chief Medical Officer for Rad Experience at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @ChrisMattern_MD.
-For the latest news from RP, follow along on our website and on Twitter, LinkedIn and Instagram.
+Dr. Chris Mattern is the Associate Chief Medical Officer for Rad Experience at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.